Managing electronic information

-It is important that all staff use the shared drives for storing electronic information.
+It is important that all staff use the shared drives or SharePoint for storing electronic information.
 In this way your colleagues are able to access it and duplication is reduced.
 It also ensures that the information is backed up, which is not the case if you store it on the C: drive (or Desktop of certain machines, although on managed machines this should now be synced to OneDrive).
-Your OneDrive for Business (or personal networked drive (usually P: or G:) should be used for items which are relevant only to you or should only be seen by you, for example HR matters affecting you or a colleague.
-It is not acceptable to use this drive for personal files such as music or photos.
+Your OneDrive for Business (or personal networked drive, usually P: or G:, if not migrated) should be used for items which are relevant only to you or should only be seen by you, for example HR matters affecting you or a colleague.
+It is not acceptable to use your OneDrive (or G: drive) for personal files such as music or photos.
 Everything else should be in an appropriate folder on your departmental or team shared drive or SharePoint Site or appropriate location as per the Information Storage Matrix [XLS 30KB].

 Saving web pages

-Increasingly Queen Mary’s website is used to communicate important information and more College business is now carried out on-line.
+Increasingly Queen Mary’s website is used to communicate important information and more of our business is now carried out online.
 If the website holds the master copy of something then, in order that we can demonstrate what the website said at a particular time, information published on it should be retained for 7 years after it is no longer 'live'.

-The Rhythmyx CMS keeps an audit trail of revisions with dates so that previous versions of pages are available to view.
+The Rhythmyx and Terminal4 CMSs keep an audit trail of revisions with dates so that previous versions of pages are available to view.
 Dreamweaver has no functionality to retain or archive copies of web pages.
 Therefore if you use Dreamweaver as your web editing software you need to take action by manually saving pages to folders on the shared drive.
-This can be done by transferring the html files to a folder on a shared drive and deleting it 7 years after the last pages are transferred to it.
+This can be done by transferring the html files to a folder on SharePoint (or a network drive) and deleting it 7 years after the last pages are transferred to it.